top of page

 • A New Mexico Anthology, edited by Levi Romero and Michelle Otero: poem "And They Called It Horizon", Museum of New Mexico Press, 2023.

-• How to Read (and Write About) Poetry, by Susan Holbrook (Broadview Press 2022, second edition); poem "Granite Weaving" (based on Jesus Moroles's granite sculpture by the same name), page 44.
+• How to Read (and Write About) Poetry, Edited by Susan Holbrook (Broadview Press 2022, second edition); poem "Granite Weaving" (based on Jesus Moroles's granite sculpture by the same name), page 44.
 The poem originally appeared in Poetry magazine, March 2016 issue.

 • Counterclaims: Poets and Poetries, Talking Back.
 An anthology in which many of the most influential voices in contemporary poetics respond to well-known statements about poetry by W.H.
 Auden and Theodor Adornos, including Valerie Martínez, Susan Wheeler, Cynthia Hogue, Mary Ruefle and C.D.
 Wright.
 Edited by H.L Hix, Dalkey Archive Press, 2020.